9am-4:15pm CEST, Thursday 1 July, 2021

-Regulation of AI — Obstacle or Enabler of, Innovation
+Regulation of AI — Obstacle or Enabler of Innovation

 This session looks at both the positive incentive function of regulation alongside the negative compliance burden, and how these may play out in the context of the application and abuse of AI.

-Joanna Bryson, Hertie School, Berlin
+Joanna Bryson, Hertie School, Berlin, Germany

 Professor Máire O’Neill, Regius Professor in Electronics and Computer Engineering, ECIT, Queen’s University, Belfast

-Increasingly, interacting with AI happens with no awareness., - be it Net ix tuning suggestions for binging pleasure, or urban surveillance keeping populations safe (theoretically).
+Increasingly, interacting with AI happens with no awareness., - be it Netflix tuning suggestions for binging pleasure, or urban surveillance keeping populations safe (theoretically).
 In addition, technology is starting to disappear - either literally as sensors shrink to microscopic size, or cognitively as devices like Alexa speakers, Nest thermostats, Hue bulbs, etc become the background of a home.
 This is leading to an age of Ambient Computing.
 In this session, we look at the drivers and impacts of Invisible AI.

-Barbara Fusinska, Engineer, Twitter (Invited)
+Barbara Fusinska, Engineer, Twitter, UK